mannadamay12/neuromath/README.md

 # NEUROMATH

 NEUROMATH is a Human-Computer Interaction (HCI) project developed as part of NYU Spring 2025 coursework.
 It is an innovative adaptive learning platform that leverages Brain-Computer Interface (BCI) and eye-tracking technologies to personalize and optimize the learning experience for mathematical concepts.
 The project integrates EEG-based cognitive state monitoring, gaze tracking, and AI-powered content delivery to help learners master math topics more efficiently.
+Hardware Used: EMOTIV EPOC X, Macbook Camera

 ---